 Weight fluctuations are common and occur for a variety of reasons.
 It is possible to weigh more the day after you strength train, though it is typically because of temporary changes.
 It is unlikely that overnight you can "gain" four pounds of either muscle or fat.

-Strength training, WWLP.com explains, causes mini tears in your muscles, which is how muscle growth occurs.
-These tears, however, can lead to fluid retention in the muscle, which may last for a few days and could explain why you weigh more after you lift weights.
+Strength training causes mini tears in your muscles, which is how muscle growth occurs according to the American Council on Exercise.
+These tears, however, can lead to fluid retention in the muscle and cause a weight gain immediately after your workout.
+This may last for a few days and could explain why you weigh more after you lift weights.

 Sodium-filled foods can also cause a jump in the scale.
 For the best indication on where your weight stands, weigh yourself only once a week instead of every day.
 Do it consistently in the morning, preferably without clothing, and monitor changes in your measurements as well.
 True weight gain will occur by gaining muscle or fat and consuming enough calories to support it.